Edgar Mitchell: Other projects

 Mitchell was one of the initial supporters of the Campaign for the Establishment of a United Nations Parliamentary Assembly, which would be a first step towards a "world parliament".

+Personal life

+He was married to Louise Randall from 1951 to 1972.
+Following their divorce, he married Anita Rettig in 1973.
+The couple divorced in 1984 when he began an affair with former Playboy model Sheilah Ann Ledbetter.
+He was father to two children with Randall, adopted Rettig's three children, and later was father to another child, this time with Ledbetter, and ordered to pay child support.
+Ledbetter and Mitchell married in 1989 and divorced in 1999.
+He was survived by five children, nine grandchildren and one great-grandchild.

+Anita Rettig served as chair of the Palm Beach County Republican Party, while Kimberly Mitchell (the eldest daughter from his union with Rettig) was a city commissioner in West Palm Beach, Florida.

 Death

 Mitchell died under hospice care in West Palm Beach, Florida, at the age of 85, on February 4, 2016, the eve of the 45th anniversary of his lunar landing.
 As Roosa and Shepard had died in the 1990s, Mitchell was the last surviving member of the Apollo 14 crew.

 Organizations

-He was a member of the American Institute of Aeronautics and Astronautics; the Society of Experimental Test Pilots; Sigma Xi; Sigma Gamma Tau, New York Academy of Sciences; The Explorers Club; World Futures Society; International Platform Association; and he was also an honorary member of the Radio and Television Correspondents' Association.
+Mitchell was a member of the American Institute of Aeronautics and Astronautics; the Society of Experimental Test Pilots; Sigma Xi; Sigma Gamma Tau, New York Academy of Sciences; The Explorers Club; World Futures Society; International Platform Association; and he was also an honorary member of the Radio and Television Correspondents' Association.